sandialabs/sibl/geo/doc/dual/lesson_02.md

 ## Goals

-Move the interactive content from [Lesson 01](lesson_01.md) into a script and then obtain the same output as in the previous lesson.
+Move the interactive content from [Lesson 01](lesson_01.md) into a Python script and then obtain the same output as in the [previous lesson](lesson_01.md).

 ## Steps

-The interactive steps from the procedural approach are wrapped into a python script as follows:
+The interactive steps from the procedural approach are wrapped into a Python script as follows:

 ```python
 # This is the concept of modifying lesson_01 to obtain lesson_02.py;